saxtoncan/StockDataFetcher/README.md

      cd C:\path\to\your\directory
      ```
 # How-To-Use
-1. Run the code (#5 in the How-To-Setup) section.
+1. Run the code (refer to step #5 in the How-To-Setup section).
 2. List your tickers.
-You can do this by simply listing the ticker symbols with a comma separating them, or alternatively you can use the search function by typing in a company name.
-This will pull up a window with options of which stock you mean to select, choosing the stock will add it to the list.
+You can do this by either listing the ticker symbols separated by commas, or by using the search function to type in a company name.
+This will open a window with options for the stock you intend to select; choosing the stock will add it to the list.
-3. Choose start and end date by typing the date or using the calendar.
-Choose the time interval you wish to use.
-Click fetch data.
+3. Choose the start and end date by typing the date or using the calendar.
+Then, select the time interval you wish to use and click "Fetch Data".
-4. Name the excel file and click "OK".
+4. Name the Excel file and click "OK".

 # Results
-1. To view results, navigate to the area in which your code is found.
-There will be an excel sheet listed in which you named.
+1. To view the results, navigate to the area where your code is located.
+There will be an Excel sheet named as you specified.
+Each stock will have its own sheet of data containing the open, high, low, close, adjusted closing, and volume.
+In addition to the individual stock sheets, there are summary sheets with all the stocks combined for each of those categories.

+# Thanks
+Please let me know if you have any suggestions or upgrades you would like implemented, and I will look into them.